SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><ins>Craft</ins></summary>
-You need raw materials (like the skin of a monster you’ve slain) to craft and spend as much loot as you want on tools.
+You need a core material (like the skin of a monster you’ve slain) to craft.
 The object you craft can be anything made mainly with the provided materials.

-If you used mundane tools, the result will be mundane; if you invest additional valuables in it, the object will be special; and if you spend the equivalent of a treasure to make it, it will be magical.
+Spend as much loot as you want on tools.
+If you used basic Useful tools, the result will be useful; if you invest additional Valuables in it, the object will be special; and if you spend the equivalent of a Treasure to make it, it will be magical.
 Discuss what you want with the referee.
 </details>

 <details markdown="1">